sheldonucr/ucr-eecs168-lab/lab1/README.md

 You need to login our `bender.engr.ucr.edu` server first.
 If you do not know how to connect our server, please check out [lab0](../lab0)

 You can use your home folder (`~ or /home/[Account Name]`, in the example, [Account Name] will be `tkim` or `zsun`, you need to use your own account and create a new folder for this eecs168 course.
 To create your design folder, you need to type the followings.
-The first command let you move your home folder, and `mkdir` command is to create your folder.
+The first command let you move into your home folder, and `mkdir` command is to create your folder.

 ```
 cd ~